What is an MMSI number?

 This form should then be submitted to your nearest Industry Canada district office.

 MMSI in Australia

 We are pleased to advise that AMSA recently held a meeting with ACMA to discuss the Diver Handheld VHF DSC transceivers and the requirement to provide a MROVCP.
 It was agreed there is no requirement in Australia to provide a MROVCP for the owner/operator of the device if operating from a boat of whom is being operated by someone who is qualified.
 If the person is operating from the shore then they must be suitably qualified.

 Effective as from November 2013, the Australian Communications and Media Authority (ACMA) does not mandate a marine radio operator certificate prior to the issuing of an MMSI for personally attached diver VHF radios, that offer a digital selective calling transmit capability, and limited voice communications.
 This presumes that the radio operator in the diving boat (mother vessel) is qualified.
 In the case of lone divers not operating from boats, the requirement for a marine radio operator certificate remains.

 For more Information please visit www.amsa.gov.au/mmsi

-International regulations state that only the radio manufacturer may change an MMSI number.
-The Nautilus Radio is the only marine radio that allows this change WITHOUT sending it back to the factory.
-Email your name, unit serial number and place of purchase to info@nautilusgps and we will reset your MMSI.
+The Nautilus LifeLine Radio is the only marine radio that allows this change WITHOUT sending it back to the factory.
+Email your name, LifeLine serial number and place of purchase to firstname.lastname@example.org and we will reset your MMSI.
 All you have to do after that is to connect your LifeLine to the Desktop Software and you will receive a prompt telling you that your MMSI number has been cleared.
 If this does not appear right away, click the Updates tab, then the Software Settings tab, and then “Check for Software Update”.